bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 Our renderer works, but will recreate every DOM node in the tree for every render.
 This is not only inefficient, but also incorrect, as the renderer will reset stateful DOM nodes like form or media elements.
 We need to diff old and new element trees when rendering to preserve as much of the DOM as possible.

 We can diff entire trees efficiently because of an observation first made by the React authors, which is that for any two element subtrees, different root tags will usually indicate different substructures.
-For instance, a `table` element will almost certainly have a different substructure as compared to a `ul` element.
+For instance, a `table` element will almost certainly have different children as compared to a `ul` element.
 Therefore, we use an algorithm which recursively compares element tags at each level of the tree and throws away subtrees whose root tags don’t match.

 ### Implementation